Nurse's blind snake

 Nurse's blind snake (Myriopholis nursii) is a species of snake in the family Leptotyphlopidae.
+The species is native to easternmost Africa and westernmost Asia.

 Etymology

 The specific name, nursii, is in honor of English entomologist Charles George Nurse.

-Geographic range
+Geographic distribution

-M. nursii is endemic to the southern Arabian Peninsula and the Horn of Africa.
+Myriopholis nursii is native to the southern Arabian Peninsula and the Horn of Africa.

+Habitat

+The preferred natural habitat of Myriopholis nursii is savanna, at elevations of 80–2,000 m, but it has also been found in agricultural areas such as alfalfa fields.

+Behavior

+Myriopholis nursii is terrestrial and fossorial.

+Diet

+Myriopholis nursii preys predominately upon ant larvae.